derikb/rpg-table-randomizer/README.md

 * @param {String} _[name_type]_ type of name or else it will randomly select
 * @param {Bool} _[create=false]_ new names or just pick from list
 * @return {Object} arrays of names inside male/female property
+* @throws {RandomNameError}

-This will give you a list of number/2 male names and number/2 female names. _name_type_ can be any of the keys in random_name.name_date.options If _create_ is set to true, a Markov chain will be used to create names based on the dataset (i.e. they should sound/look like the names in the list but (in most cases) be new/different).
+This will give you a list of number/2 male names and number/2 female names. _name_type_ can be any of the keys from RandomNameGenerator::getValidNameTypes.
+If _create_ is set to true, a Markov chain will be used to create names based on the dataset (i.e. they should sound/look like the names in the list but (in most cases) be new/different).

 ```
-const names = random_name.generateList('flemish', 6, true);
+const names = randomNameGenerator.generateList('flemish', 6, true);
 /*
 	{
 		male: [